tomasfratrik/grisa/README.md

 # Google Reverse Image Search API
-## IMPORTANT
-This project is a student project, and will possibly contain a lot of bugs, and code could change a lot.

 ## Brief
-This api is able to scrape google reverse image search results using selenium bot and beautifulsoup4 for scraping.
+This api scrapes google reverse image search results using `selenium` bot and `beautifulsoup4` for scraping.

 ## Installation
 Import to project folder inside your project folder